What is it?

 When is it?

-The Senior Mooting Competition runs in the Autumn session at UOW.
-Further dates will be made available on our social media channels and on our calendar.
+Further information and dates will be made available through our social media channels and published onto our calendar.

 2018 – Holly Johnston and Analise Ritchie